bafnetwork/web3ttt/content/teacher-training-track/05-connecting-to-web-apps/index.md

 import { ethers } from 'ethers';
 ```

 Ethers.js supports many different types of Ethereum RPC providers in many different contexts.
-For instance, it can connect to a JSON RPC node directly, but in our case, since we're building a simple web app, we're going the simpler route of just handing it our `window.ethereum` object and telling it to go from there:
+For instance, it can connect to a JSON RPC node directly (e.g. if you were writing a server-side Node.js app), but in our case, since we're building a simple web app, we're going the simpler route of just handing it our `window.ethereum` object and telling it to go from there:

 ```js
 const provider = new ethers.providers.Web3Provider(window.ethereum);